chenjiechun/Branch-structured-Face-detector-SDK/README.md

 - We designed a branch-structured detector.
 - We proposed a pixel-level image feature named Asymmetric LBP feature (ALBP).
 - We proposed a method for introducing ALBP features into a branch-structured face detector.
+## Performance and Efficiency Evaluation
+(Images\ROC.jpg)
+Fig 1.
+Discrete ROC curve for our detector on FDDB Dataset.
 ## Requirement
 * Windows (Windows7 has been validated).
 * C++ compiler (Visual studio 2013 has been validated).